Becoming a Councillor

 What is the role of a Councillor?

 The role of a Councillor is varied and demanding.
 As a Councillor you would represent the views of local people with a special emphasis on those in your own Ward.
 Your role will also depend on whether you are in the majority party or in the opposition.
-Gosport Borough Council is made up of 34 Councillors.

-Councillors are a key component in setting policy, scrutinizing service delivery and sitting on Boards such as Regulatory (Planning) or Housing.
+Councillors are a key component in setting policy, scrutinising service delivery and sitting on Boards such as Regulatory (Planning) or Housing.
 At an equally important level is the carrying out of ward work and resolving problems for the electorate.

 Being a Councillor is a commitment and will require an investment by you to improving the local area for residents, visitors and businesses alike.
 It is both challenging and very rewarding.